gholler-sopra/hydrator-plugins/core-plugins/docs/ErrorCollector-errortransform.md

     | B          | int  | 20     |
     +============================+

-with error code 17, error message 'invalid', from stage 'parser'.
-It will add the error information to the record and output:
+It will add the error information to the record and produce the following output:

     +===============================+
     | field name | type   | value   |